sebnetdev/rexpectable/README.md

 rexpectable is written in ruby (tested with 1.9.3) and needs special gem to work:
   - gem install bruce-jsonpath --source 'http://gems.github.com'
+  - gem install rest-client # it could be installed by a simple apt-get, yum or pacman

 if you want to use pathpath (test your JSONPath and Xpath expression) tool, you have to install qtbindings gem too.